AFRICA

 37) Is implementation of the merger before approval prohibited?

-Yes.
-The merging businesses must be run separately and independently until it has been approved by the CCI.
+Yes. the parties must run separately and independently until the merger has been approved by the CCI.
 However, normal preparatory reversible steps are not prohibited (see topic 39).

 38) May the parties get permission to implement before approval?